Complete guide to American Airlines upgrades

 -

 4Complimentary upgrades -- by status tierEP first, then Platinum Pro, then Platinum, then Gold.
-Within each tier, sorted by AAdvantage account tenure.
+Within each tier, sorted by rolling 12-month Loyalty Points.

 Tips for Maximizing Your AA Upgrade Chances